olahtibi/tibsp/README.md

   -> 120
 ```
-Applies a fuction on each element of a collection:
+Applies a fuction on each elements of a collection:
 ```
   (block
     (define successor (lambda (n)